The Department of Surgery includes nine core divisions, and each is led by a dedicated team of physician-scientists.

 A multidisciplinary team provides patient care, education and resident training, including an ACGME-approved two-year fellowship in vascular surgery.
 Faculty members are also active in both clinical and basic science research.
 The cardiovascular team at the University of Missouri Health Care provides the unparalleled benefits of a truly advanced academic arena with a new state-of-the-art hybrid operating room suite allowing for the most advanced endovascular procedures to be performed safely and efficiently.

-Services include: Surgery for thoracic aortic aneurysms, dissection and trauma; minimally invasive coronary surgery; aortic and mitral valve surgery; treatment of congenital and acquired cardiac defects, including cardiac conduction disorders and arrhythmias; MAZE procedures; endovascular thoracic aortic stenting; and pectus repair and mini sternotomy/keyhole surgery.
+Services include: complex aortic surgeries for thoracic or abdominal aortic aneurysms, dissection and trauma; minimally invasive coronary surgery; aortic and mitral valve surgery; treatment of congenital and acquired cardiac defects, including cardiac conduction disorders and arrhythmias; MAZE procedures; and pectus repair and mini sternotomy/keyhole surgery.

 General surgeons at University Hospital, Women's Hospital, Children's Hospital and Ellis Fischel Cancer Center serve patients with a broad range of surgical needs, including bariatric surgery, endocrine surgery, colorectal surgery, high-risk surgical procedures in elderly patients with complex problems, minimally invasive surgery and outpatient surgical services.